aaposyvanen/emodim/README.md

 Another large file used in this project is the Suomi24-corpus, which contains all threads posted in the Suomi24 forum in 2001-2017.
 The corpus can be downloaded from [here](https://metashare.csc.fi/repository/browse/the-suomi24-corpus-2001-2017-vrt-version-11/10d23b2a522911eaae85005056be118e1399c95f81c24248a0b11a6953398218/).

-When pip is ready, the scripts can be run either from commandline with:
+When pip is ready, the scripts can be run from commandline with:
 ```
 python scriptname.py
 ```